(EXPANDED FROM 8/19/2022)

-Romney, the CEO of small but feisty American Motors, proposed at congressional antitrust hearings that the industry’s two largest firms, General Motors and the Ford Motor Company, should be broken up.
+Romney, as CEO of American Motors, proposed at congressional antitrust hearings that the industry’s two largest firms, General Motors and the Ford Motor Company, should be broken up.
 Here is his rationale:

-Imports push U.S. automakers up against the wall
+Imports pushed U.S. automakers up against the wall

 By the 1980s, an alarming percentage of car buyers swore they would never get another American car.
 Imported car sales, led by the Japanese, surged to a third of the market before a frantic U.S. government stepped in and erected trade barriers (Halberstam, 1986).
 And in the span of a decade, each of the once-invincible Big Three barely avoided a financial meltdown.

-Former Wall Street Journal editor Vermont Royster described the dramatic fall of the Big Three as a metaphor for the economic malaise plaguing the United States:
+Former Wall Street Journal editor Vermont Royster described the decline of the Big Three as a metaphor for the economic malaise plaguing the United States:

 “Historically our economic growth was built on imaginative innovation not only in products but in production methods.
 By the end of World War II our major industries — autos, for example . . . — were preeminent; the world begged for their products.
 Complacency was the result. . . .
 The auto industry remained unruffled by the innovative imports from Volkswagen or Toyota until they became a flood.
 It simply sat by and let a good part of the market, at home and in the world, be taken away from it.”
 (Cray, 1980; p.
 525)